mathematicalcoffee/cowsay/README.md

 ## Add your own cows

-Cows can be either R cows, Perl cows (like the original cowsay), or plain-text cows.
-It's preferred that you add either an R cow or plain cow; Perl cows only work properly if the user has Perl installed on their system.
-Cows are just a plain-text file with extension '.cow' or '.rcow', possibly with an additional R script.
+Cows are a plain-text file with extension '.rcow', possibly with an additional R script.
 Once you create your cow, you can provide the path to the cowfile in the `cow` argument of `cowsay`, or you can add the path to `cowsay`'s search list (see [Adding to the cow search path](#adding-to-the-cow-search-path)).

-### Plain-text cows
+### R cows

-These are the simplest sorts of cows; they are just a plaintext file with the ASCII that is the cow in it.
-It has extension '.cow'.
+An R cow is a plain-text file with extension '.rcow', optionally with an extra R file.

-Use `$eyes`, `$tongue` and `$thoughts` in the file. `$eyes` and `$tongue` are replaced by the user-specified eyes and tongue, being strings of length two (if the user specifies longer eyes only the first two characters are used; if they specify a one-character eye it is padded with a space).
+The `.rcow` file contains an ascii drawing of the cow, and possibly special tokens `$eyes`, `$tongue` and `$thoughts`.
+Any occurence of `$eyes` or `$tongue` will be replaced by the user-specified eyes/tongue, being strings of length two (padded with a space if not long enough), e.g. '`oo`' for eyes and '`U `' for a tongue.
 The `$thoughts` token is the 'stem' part of the speech bubble, not the speech bubble itself.
-For a cow that is thinking, this is 'o' (dots leading up to the thought bubble); for a cow that is speaking, this is '\\' (speech bubble stem).
+For a cow that is thinking, this is 'o' (dots leading up to the thought bubble).
+For a cow that is speaking, this is '\' (speech bubble stem).

+(Yes, this makes it hard to visualise your cow when ugly things like '`$eyes`' are distorting it.
+I suggest you draw your cow with (e.g.) '`oo`' as the eyes at first, and then when you are happy with the look of it, replace it with '`$eyes`' later.
+Same for `$tongue` and `$thoughts`).

-**Any** line starting with a '#' will be ignored, **even if it is part of your cow!**.
+Any line starting with a '#' will be ignored, even if it is part of your cow!.
 If your cow has lines that start with '#' that should be part of the cow, indent the entire cow one space.

 Example (the default cow, you can see him at the start of the Readme):